Still have questions?

 I have found a great RV.
 When does A & L RV Inspection get involved?

-It seems to work best if you, the buyer, find the RV you are interested in purchasing and negotiate a price that you are willing to pay based on the assumption that what the seller has represented to you is correct and that the purchase is contingent on completion of a professional inspection.
+It seems to work best if you, the buyer, find the RV you are interested in purchasing and negotiate a price that you are willing to pay based on the assumption that what the seller has represented to you is correct and that the purchase is contingent on your approval of a 3rd party professional inspection.
 Be clear about what you expect and get it in writing.
-Your independent inspector will inspect the RV using the NRVIA detailed inspection checklist.
+Your independent inspector will inspect the RV using the NRVIA detailed inspection software.
 The NRVIA inspection report will identify in detail the current state of the RV.
-After the inspection is completed, report reviewed and pictures analyzed, you then decide how to proceed.
+After the inspection is completed, report reviewed and pictures analyzed, you then can decide how to proceed.
 If what you expected was confirmed to be true, you can buy with more confidence.
 If the inspection finds issues that concern you, then you have alternatives.
 You can renegotiate the purchase price based on the inspection report or you can request the seller to fix the items that concern you or you can walk away from the deal.
 However, make sure that you specify, and put in writing, that the deal is contingent on an inspection from an independent inspector of your choice to confirm what the seller has represented to be true.

 Are you licensed and insured?